jatkinson1000/archeryutils/docs/getting-started/quickstart.rst

         965,
         agb_outdoor_imperial.hereford,
         AGB_bowstyles.RECURVE,
-        AGB_genders.MALE,
+        AGB_genders.OPEN,
         AGB_ages.OVER_50,
     )
     print(
-        f"A score of 965 on a Hereford is class {class_from_score} for a 50+ male recurve."
+        f"A score of 965 on a Hereford is class {class_from_score} for a 50+ open recurve."
     )

     # AGB Indoor